-As referred in the definition, the One Person Company registration is possible with only one person as the shareholder of the company.
-The shareholder is the sole owner and holds 100% stake of the company.
-To register OPC, the member must be a natural person and not the corporate or other artificial body.
-S/he must be resident of India and a person competent to contract.
+As referred to in the definition, the One Person Company registration is possible with only one person as the shareholder of the company.
+The shareholder is the sole owner and holds a 100% stake in the company.
+To register OPC, the member must be a natural person and not a corporate or other artificial body.
+S/he must be a resident of India and a person competent to contract.
 Apart from the member, the company requires to appoint a nominee as well.

-In case of Private Limited Company, there is no provision to appoint nominee to the members of the company.
+In the case of a Private Limited Company, there is no provision to appoint nominees to the members of the company.
 The shareholders may nominate a person, but not mandatory or to be intimated to RoC.

 Number of Directors: